srvaroa/srvaroa.github.io/_posts/2019-10-22-kubernetes-added-a-0-to-my-latency.md

 connection with "xx" in the graph).
 When the application was deployed in EC2 it took ~20ms to respond.
 In Kubernetes it was taking 100-200 ms.

-We quickly discarded some likely suspects that could have appeared with the change of runtime.
+We quickly discarded likely suspects that could have appeared with the change of runtime.
 The JVM version was identical.
 Issues related to containerisation were discarded as the application already ran in containers on EC2.
 It wasn't related to load, as we saw high latencies even with 1 request per second.
 GC pauses were negligible.